MadLadSquad/UntitledDesktopOverlay/README.md

 ## Installation
 You can install this via layman: `root # layman -o https://raw.githubusercontent.com/MadLadSquad/UntitledDesktopOverlay/master/repositories.xml -f -a untitled-desktop-overlay`

+## Generating new versions of the packages
+Install [Funtoo Metatools](https://pypi.org/project/funtoo-metatools/), configure it in your environment and run `doit` in the root directory of the project.

 ## Contributing
 Issues, PRs, discussions and documentation can all be found on github [here](https://github.com/MadLadSquad/UntitledDesktopOverlay)